VaclavElias/stride-website-next/posts/2022-02-16-community-meeting-february-2022.md

 popular: true
 tags: ['Meeting']
 ---
-## Summary community meeting 2022
+## Summary Community Meeting 2022

 Hello there fellow Striders,

 On February 16th we held another community meeting.
 A whopping 2.5 hours with various subjects.
 Here is a quick summary.

-## Current funding
+## Current Funding

-With a budget of $4,220.48 USD at the moment of the community meeting happening, we wanted to decide on whether to allocate money for bugs and new features.
+With a budget of **$4,220.48 USD** at the moment of the community meeting happening, we wanted to decide on whether to allocate money for bugs and new features.
 So a big thanks to all those who are donating to this project.
 In particular:

 * [VVVV](https://visualprogramming.net/)
 * [Vašo (vaclav)](https://opencollective.com/vaclav)